What is injectable contraception?

 How long does it last?

-It is effective as a contraceptive for 3 months.
-It needs to be given regularly at 3-monthly intervals to maintain effectiveness.
-If you are late in getting your next injection you will need to use condoms until you get the injection.
+It is effective as a contraceptive for 12 weeks.
+It needs to be given regularly every 12 weeks for it to work.
+If you are late in getting your next injection you may be at risk of pregnancy if you have unprotected sex.
+You should use condoms until you get the next injection.

 When will I be fertile again?

-Sometimes the hormone may stay in the body for more than 3 months after the last injection.
-This can affect menstrual cycles and delay the return of fertility.
-You can tell when it is out of your body because your periods will return to normal.
-This can take several months but you can get pregnant before your period returns, so continue to use other contraception as needed.
-Most women will be fertile within 8-12 months from the last injection and there is no permanent effect on fertility.
+There can be a delay in the return of your fertility and periods with the injection.
+This can take several months but remember you can get pregnant before your period returns, so continue to use other contraception as needed.
+Most people will be fertile within 6–12 months from the last injection and there is no permanent effect on fertility.

 What are the side effects?

-All women experience a change in bleeding patterns.
-With continued use the majority of women stop having periods.
-Some women have irregular bleeding or spotting.
-Heavy or continuous bleeding rarely occurs.
+Most people will experience a change in bleeding patterns.
+With continued use the majority of people stop having periods.
+Some people have irregular bleeding or spotting or continuous bleeding.

 Headaches, breast pain and mood changes

 These symptoms can occur.
-They usually go away after the first few weeks, but if they persist seek medical advice.
+They usually go away after the first few weeks, but if they persist speak with your doctor or SHINE SA.

 Who could use injectable contraception?